miroapp/delete-empty-teams-rest-api/README.md

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/get_access_token_screenshot.png" alt="Install and and get token screenshot" width="502" />

 5.7.
-Find your __Miro Company ID__ as you will need it when running the scripts.
-You will find your __Miro Company ID__ in the URL of the page where you received the REST API token
+Find your __Miro Organization ID__ as you will need it when running the scripts.
+You will find your __Miro Organization ID__ in the URL of the page where you received the REST API token

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/get_miro_org_id_screenshot.png" alt="Install and and get token screenshot" width="903" />